xmartlabs/xmartlabs.github.io/_drafts/2015-09-14-Introducing-Eureka-iOS-form-library-written-in-pure-Swift.md

            <<<  PhoneRow("Phone") { $0.placeholder = "Phone" }
 {% endhighlight %}

-###Support dynamic table-view forms
+###Support dynamic table-view forms <a name="dynamic-forms"></a>

-Eureka provides a very powerful DSL used to create a form, basically a form is represented by a `Form` instance that contains   `Section`s which finally contains rows.
-This data structure is identical to how table-view deals with the sections and cells.
+Eureka provides a very powerful DSL used to create a form, basically a form is represented by a `Form` instance that contains   Sections which finally contain Rows.
+This data structure is identical to how table-views deal with the sections and cells.
-Typically any form we might build needs to make a form row or section visible/invisible depending on a certain condition or action.
-To address this problem Eureka keeps track of any change made on the `Form` and update the `FormViewController` table view accordingly and on the fly.
-This means that any change made through insertion, deletion or replacement of either a row or a section will be reflected on the `FormViewController` tableView.
+Typically any form we might build needs to make a row or section visible/invisible depending on a certain condition or action.
+To address this problem Eureka keeps track of any change made on the `Form` and updates the `FormViewController` table view accordingly and on the fly.
+This means that any change made through insertion, deletion or replacement of either a row or a section will be reflected on the tableView of the `FormViewController`.
-Based on that using Eureka you made changes working with the Eureka DSL and you don't need to deal with table-view dataSource and delegate any more.
+Based on that, you do not have to use delegates and data sources for table views anymore, changing Eureka's DSL is enough.

-### Fully customizable
+###Fully customizable

 Typically there is no need to define a new `Row` to customize the appearance of a row or a cell.